core-wg/cf-reg-update/draft-ietf-core-cf-reg-update.md

 ## "Full" Expert Review Checks {#full-checks}

-For the 0-255 range, the DE is instructed to perform a "Full Review" described in this section, not only the "lightweight" Expert Review that may apply to the 10000-64999 range.
+For the 0-255 range and the 256-9999 range, the DE is instructed to perform a "Full Review" described in this section, not only the "lightweight" Expert Review that may apply to the 10000-64999 range.

-For this range, in addition to the checks described in {{checks}}, the DE is instructed to also evaluate the requested codepoint concerning the limited availability of the 1-byte codepoint space.
+For the 0-255 range, in addition to the checks described in {{checks}}, the DE is instructed to also evaluate the requested codepoint concerning the limited availability of the 1-byte codepoint space.
-For the 10000-64999 range, this criterion does not apply.
+For the 256-9999 range and the 10000-64999 range, this criterion does not apply.

 ## "Lightweight" Expert Review Checks {#checks}